r00b/cessna-private-pilot-course/1.1-learning-your-airplane/1-getting-to-know-your-airplane.md

 * Get clearance for takeoff
 * Or when untowered, state intentions over Common Traffic Advisory Frequency (CTAF)
 * Lineup and wait: taxi on the runway onto the centerline, but HOLD for takeoff clearance
-* Look to make sure nobody in on approach, and verbalize "clear final"
+* Look to make sure nobody is on approach, and verbalize "clear final"

 #### Takeoff
 * Taxi onto runway, line up, straighten wheel, come to complete stop